#1 Ranked Children’s Hospital by U.S. News & World Report

-We also work to increase the awareness, knowledge and prevention of child abuse at Boston Children's and within the local community.
+We also work to increase awareness, knowledge and prevention of child abuse at Boston Children's and within the local community.

 Boston Children’s Hospital has a deep and abiding commitment to ensuring the safety of all children in our care.
 In fact, providing safe and appropriate care in a safe and protective environment is the absolute paramount priority of everyone at Boston Children's.

 We have a number of programs and services in place whose mission is to ensure that every member of the Boston Children’s community is knowledgeable about and vigilant in their role in ensuring the safety of our patients.

 All Boston Children’s clinicians are trained on “51As.”
 Under state law, (Massachusetts General Laws Chapter 119, Section 51A) all clinicians are “mandated reporters.”
 The law states that “(a) A mandated reporter who, in his professional capacity, has reasonable cause to believe that a child is suffering physical or emotional injury resulting from: (i) abuse inflicted upon him which causes harm or substantial risk of harm to the child's health or welfare, including sexual abuse; (ii) neglect, including malnutrition; (iii) physical dependence upon an addictive drug at birth, shall immediately communicate with the department orally and, within 48 hours, shall file a written report with the department detailing the suspected abuse or neglect; or (iv) being a sexually exploited child; or (v) being a human trafficking victim as defined by section 20M of chapter 233.”